Khizar246/Web-Scraping/README.md

 # Data-Analytics
-In this repository ill be uploading my projects/work related to field of data science.
+In this repository ill be uploading my projects/work related to the field of data science.
-<br> I use python labguage as my main laungage to build my projects and use jupyter notenook to do so.
+<br> I use Python language as my main language to build my projects and use jupyter notebook to do so.
-<br> If anyone have any qeustion or any feedback feel free to contact me.
+<br> If anyone has any question or any feedback feel free to contact me.